programmer90000/fitness-logger/docs/screens.md

 ## `app/screens/statistics`
 The `app/screen/statistics` directory is used to create a screen containing statistics.
 These statistics are taken from the data input by the user into the Workout Form

+## `app/screens/upload-download-data`
+The `app/screen/upload-download-data` directory is used to create a screen containing 2 buttons.
+1 button allows the user to upload data to the app.
+The other button allows the user to download data from the app